-This easy crock pot ham recipe is very popular and super easy.
-It is made with a fully cooked ham, brown sugar and mustard, and cola.
-You may use either light or dark brown sugar in the glaze for the recipe.
+This easy slow-cooker ham recipe is made with a fully cooked ham, brown sugar, mustard and cola.
+You can use either light or dark brown sugar in the glaze for this popular dish.

 - 1 teaspoon dry mustard

 - 1/4 cup cola (Coca-Cola, Dr. Pepper, etc.)

 - 1 fully cooked (4- to 5-pound) bone-in ham or 3- to 5-pound boneless ham

 - Whole cloves, optional